olib963/javatest/README.md

 * A way to add arbitrary logs to your test cases.
 (Possibly replacing the `String` log with a structural log)
 * A module that allows for generative property testing & test specifications e.g. the `Comparable[T]` spec.
 * Acceptance tests for the JavaFire maven plugin, this proved too complex and painful to do in the first version.
+* Expand on the matchers for more types and adding the ability to compose and negate them.
 * A Gradle plugin?
 * Wrappers for Scala (ScavaTest), Clojure (ClavaTest) and Kotlin (KavaTest).
 I feel the APIs in those languages may feel even more intuitive and better due to their functional nature.